 Contact Us Today to Schedule an Initial Case Review to Learn More about Your Rights and Options

 If you are a police officer or firefighter in Pittsburgh who has been injured in the line of duty, you may be entitled to compensation and other benefits for your injuries.
 Let an experienced police & firefighter injury attorney help you understand your rights and options.
-Schedule a free, no-obligation consultation with Goodrich & Geist today to speak with one of our experienced, knowledgeable attorneys and discuss how we can help you maximize the benefits you receive for your injuries.
+Schedule a free, no-obligation consultation with Goodrich & Geist today to speak with one of our experienced, knowledgeable Pittsburgh police & firefighter injury lawyers and discuss how we can help you maximize the benefits you receive for your injuries.

 Frequently Asked Questions about Police and Firefighter Injuries in Pittsburgh, PA

 Workers who are injured in the course of their employment duties are entitled to workers’ compensation benefits.
 In recognition of the risks of police or firefighting work, officers and firefighters are entitled to a unique workers’ compensation benefit in Pennsylvania known as the Heart and Lung Act, which pays an injured police officer or firefighter 100 percent of their regular salary, tax-free, as opposed to two-thirds regular salary available under normal workers’ compensation.
 Eligibility for Heart and Lung Act benefits is stricter than standard workers’ compensation benefits, and the Heart and Lung Act is only meant for temporary injuries.